Code-Institute-Submissions/Valyx-Oasis_v2.0_SepResub/README.md

-you can get a clone of my project here: git clone https://github.com/Valyx/Oasis_v2.0.git the website's page is https://valyx.github.io/Oasis_v2.0/ while the github one is the following https://github.com/Valyx/Oasis_v2.0
+you can get a clone of my project here: git clone https://github.com/Valyx/Oasis_v2.0.git the website's page is https://valyx.github.io/Oasis_v2.0/ while the github one is the following https://github.com/Valyx/Oasis_v2.0 not sure it counts toward plagiarism so just in case: the social icons part of the code was built up by following the love running example